On a scale of 1-10, how effective do you think link building is in influencing organic search rankings?

-Would you report a competitor if you see them breaking Google Webmaster Guidelines?
+Do you report competitors if you see them breaking Google guidelines?

 Do you believe that links directly to a target page (such as a product or category page) are necessary in order for that page to rank?
 Or is the onus on the strength of the domain as a whole?